-To be supportive of the shift from gas to electric powered vehicles. he bought a new blue Chevy Bolt in October 2017.
+To be supportive of the shift from gas to more energy efficent electric powered vehicles. he bought a new blue Chevy Bolt in October 2017.
 To help with charging, he added a garage charging station.
 He also had an electric utility vehicle which he uses to maintain his property and Thrive!
 Park.